 To achieve this result, sand it using different grades of sandpaper, beginning by the coarser one.

-If you use linoleum, no sanding will be required as it has an even surface.
-However, if it’s not already mounted on a piece of wood, mount it on some plywood to give it more rigidity: it will be much easier to cut later.
+If you use linoleum, no sanding should be required as it has an even surface.
+However, someone on Facebook told me that if you lightly sand a linoleumblock, the ink will stick better on it later, and it makes sense, so thank you, Treelee Mc Ann.
+If your block is not already mounted on a piece of wood, mount it on some plywood to give it more rigidity: it will be much easier to cut later.
 Make sure the plywood is the same size as the linoleum block, otherwise you’ll have difficulty doing a clean printing.

 Once your surface is smooth or your block mounted, draw your subject on it, remembering that the final image will be the mirror of what you draw.